suyashk12/cosmo-dwarf-sim/README.md

 iii.
 Correlation Analysis - These scripts are meant to do exploratory analysis about how physical properties of the galaxy could be related to their abundance statistics.
 These include -

-a. dynamic_corr.ipynb - This script creates the following plots, storing them in wdir/temporal_analysis/correlation_plots/
+1-dynamic_corr.ipynb - This script creates the following plots, storing them in wdir/temporal_analysis/correlation_plots/

 - Heatmap correlating standard deviation of abundances for all metal distributions spread_corr.png
 - Heatmap correlating mass weighted median abundances for all metal distributions cent_mass_corr.png